 What brings people into therapy?
 Depression?
 Anxiety?
-A diagnosis they recently received?
+Marriage /Relationship Issues?
 Maybe they don’t even know exactly why.
 They just feel bad, want to feel better, and are looking for some answers.
 Who is to provide the answers to their problems, questions, or their simple desire to live a happier, more meaningful life?
 The answer may surprise you.

 It is my firm belief that all people possess the innate knowledge and wisdom needed for emotional healing, contentment, and a life well lived.
 True happiness and the ability to lead a meaningful life are accessible to everyone.
 It is a gift we are all capable of giving ourselves.